 This antagonism is not confined to Landscrona and their Moscow contemporaries by any stretch of the imagination; people from the southern republics of Dagestan, where Anzhi are based, and Chechnya, home to Premier League side Terek Grozny, are regarded with thinly veiled disdain by many people across the country.

 Like many ultras, Landscrona are prone to releasing their passion through violence, and sometimes even worse.
-When they travelled 2,500 kilometres east to Siberia for a Russian Cup tie against then-third tier FC Tyumen last season, they resorted to setting fire to their stand and hurling flares at police as their multi-millionaire superstars were outplayed by their hosts in a shock 2-0 defeat.
+When they travelled 2,500km east to Siberia for a Russian Cup tie against then-third tier FC Tyumen, they resorted to setting fire to their stand and hurling flares at police as their multi-millionaire superstars were outplayed by their hosts in a shock 2-0 defeat.

 Organised street fights are common, especially when the major Moscow teams are in town.
 “I remember around a decade ago being on my own and on the way to Zenit-Dinamo, when suddenly right by the River Neva a mass brawl started from nothing,” Pope told me.
 “There were mainly teenagers, about 40 on each side.
 It was pretty frightening to be right there, but the fans knew who they wanted to attack and didn’t touch any passers-by.”